Charlie-Nicholls/DND-Adventures/Ghosts of the Damned/Timeline.md

 #### 2.2 `= [[Ghosts of the Damned]].Detective` meets [[Dr Corbyn Beaver]]
 Occurs whenever `= [[Ghosts of the Damned]].Detective` talks to [[Dr Corbyn Beaver]], or at the start of [[#4 The Game is Apaw]] if they haven't spoken by then.
 - Flashback to `= [[Ghosts of the Damned]].Detective` viewing `= [[Ghosts of the Damned]].Villain`'s "dead" body
-- `= [[Ghosts of the Damned]].Detective` is taken through security at the prison where ⁠`= [[Ghosts of the Damned]].Villain` is confined.
+- `= [[Ghosts of the Damned]].Detective` is taken through security at the prison where ⁠`= [[Ghosts of the Damned]].Villain` is confined and meets ⁠[[Dr Corbyn Beaver]].
-- He meets ⁠[[Dr Corbyn Beaver]] who says "I understand you insisted on seeing her body.
-It is unusual but I understand why in this case, there is a need to be extra sure but I can assure you she most definitely is dead".
 - He explains that she was stabbed in the stomach by Weasel Brown, they're unsure how she got the knife.
 Her body is on an examining table and ⁠`= [[Ghosts of the Damned]].Detective` is allowed to examine it briefly.

+> [!boxed|no-t]
+> `= [[Ghosts of the Damned]].Villain`'s face is unmistakable.
+Beautiful even in death, though this might be the first time you've seen her without a smile, either seductive or malicious, on her leporine face.
+Her lower body is less pristine, a large knife wound has split her guts open and it is immediately obvious no-one could survive that.
+Even still you put a paw to her neck to measure her pulse, finding it too thick with fur to find one even if there were.
+Trying again on her wrist where your fingers can reach her skin, there is still no pulse to be found.
+>^VillainBody

 #### 2.3 Dinner Begins
 ### 3 Very Very Frightening